Shah Alam: Tourism

-Situated within the 72-acres urban development area in Section 7 Shah Alam, I-City is one of the first places to offer lively LED lighting decorations in Malaysia at night.
+Situated within the 72-acres urban development area in Section 7 Shah Alam, i-City is one of the first places to offer lively LED lighting decorations in Malaysia at night.
 In addition to lighting decorations, there is also a water theme park, a 3D museum, a Ferris Wheel, and a Snowwalk.
 It is also one of the main attractions for taking photos.

 Sports

 Shah Alam has a fully equipped sports complex known as Kompleks Sukan Shah Alam or Shah Alam Sports Complex.

-Among the facilities located within the Complex is the gigantic Stadium Shah Alam or Shah Alam Stadium.
-Shah Alam Stadium is the home of Selangor FA.
+Among the facilities located within the Complex was the gigantic Stadium Shah Alam or Shah Alam Stadium.
+Shah Alam Stadium was the home of Selangor F.C.
 Shah Alam Stadium was the biggest stadium in Malaysia with 80,000 seats prior to the construction of the National Stadium, Bukit Jalil which could accommodate up to 100,000 spectators.
 Shah Alam Stadium was featured in a challenge in the first leg of The Amazing Race Asia Season 1 where teams had to ride go-karts around the circuit.